JanssenProject/jans/demos/opensearch-cedarling/benchmark.md

 - Ensure to deploy and configure the plugin as explained in the [README](./README.md) <!--.
 At the top level of the JSON settings, add `"skipHits": true`.
 This will make the plugin omit the serialization of the results (hits) in the response.
 This avoids transfering a lot of data through the network and reduces the running time of the Java test considerably without effects in the computations of performance metrics -->
 - `cd` to the root directory of this repo
 - Edit the file `src/test/resources/testng.properties` accordingly.
-For `entries`, a value like `100000` (one hundred thousand documents) is OK and will only transfer around 15MB while tests run
+For `entries`, a value like `10000` (ten thousand documents) is OK.
+Using a higher value may require tweaking OpenSearch `index.max_result_window` property, see [index settings](https://docs.opensearch.org/latest/install-and-configure/configuring-opensearch/index-settings/)
 - If the plugin will be in use for this particular test, set property `useCedarling` to `true`, and edit the accompanying file `query.json` supplying the tokens - these can be obtained via Tarp as mentioned in the README file
 - Restart OpenSearch
 - Run `./gradlew test`.
 Ensure the certificate keystore of Java trusts the certificate that protects the OpenSearch REST API endpoints